Harlem River Lift Bridge

-The Harlem River Lift Bridge (also known as the Park Avenue Bridge) is a vertical lift bridge carrying the Metro-North Railroad's Hudson Line, Harlem Line, and New Haven Line across the Harlem River between the boroughs of Manhattan and the Bronx in New York City.
+The Harlem River Lift Bridge (also known as the Park Avenue Bridge) is a vertical lift railroad bridge between the boroughs of Manhattan and the Bronx in New York City.
+It carries the Hudson, Harlem, and New Haven lines of the Metro-North Railroad's Park Avenue main line across the Harlem River.
 The average weekday ridership on the lines is 265,000.

+Design and operation

+The four-track bridge consists of two parallel double-track spans 340 ft long and 13 ft apart.
+The lift spans of both sections are controlled by separate towers, so that an accident or malfunction on one leaves two functioning tracks available on the other side.
+It has 25 ft of clearance when closed and 135 ft when open.

+Under Coast Guard regulations, the bridge is not required to open for vessel traffic during rush hour commutes—from 5 a.m. to 10 a.m. and 4 p.m. to 8 p.m.
+Mondays to Fridays, excluding holidays—or when a train is within five minutes of crossing the bridge.
+All other times, at least four-hour notice must be provided for the drawbridge to open when signaled.

 History

 First bridge

 The first bridge on this site was constructed by the New York and Harlem Railroad in 1841.
 It was composed of four 90 ft-long box truss spans, three of which were fixed iron spans, while the remaining span was a wooden swing span.
 In the closed position, the bridge had a clearance of only seven feet above the mean high water level.
 Masonry piers supported the four box-truss spans.
 In 1867, the wooden drawbridge was replaced with an iron one that gave a clearance of 50 feet.
 By the 1880s, the bridge was crossed by more than 200 trains a day.